-The 2020 recipients were (L to R) Sam Loveless (Royal College of Music), Sam Longbottom (Royal Northern College of Music), Isabella Gellis (Royal Academy of Music), Samuel Pradalie (University of Cambridge) and Electra Perivolaris (Royal Academy of Music).
+The 2020 recipients of our £4000 bursaries for postgraduate composers were (L to R) Sam Loveless (Royal College of Music), Sam Longbottom (Royal Northern College of Music), Isabella Gellis (Royal Academy of Music), Samuel Pradalie (University of Cambridge) and Electra Perivolaris (Royal Academy of Music).

 It is inevitable that for the immediate future performances may be cancelled or postponed.
 If you are a current grant recipient, please keep us updated as to your plans and get in touch to discuss the payment of your grant.
 The Trust office is working remotely and we will do our best to respond to you as soon as we can.